brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 This +2 cold iron longsword becomes a +5 holy cold iron longsword in the hands of a paladin.

 When wielded by a paladin, this sacred weapon provides spell resistance of 5 + the paladin's class level to the wielder and anyone adjacent to her.
-It also enables the paladin to use _ [greater dispel magic](spell_dir/dispelMagic#_dispel-magic-greater)_ (once per round as a standard action at the class level of the paladin.
+It also enables the paladin to use _ [greater dispel magic](spells/dispelMagic#_dispel-magic-greater)_ (once per round as a standard action) at the class level of the paladin.
 Only the area dispel is possible, not the targeted dispel or counterspell versions of greater dispel magic.

 Construction Requirements

 **Cost** 60,630 gp

-Craft Magic Arms and Armor, _ [holy aura](spell_dir/holyAura#_holy-aura_, creator must be good
+Craft Magic Arms and Armor, _ [holy aura](spell_dir/holyAura#_holy-aura)_, creator must be good

 Hurricane Quarterstaff

 **Price** 7,840 gp; **Aura** faint evocation; **CL** 3rd; **Weight** 4 lbs.

 This _+1/+1 quarterstaff _is hollow, drilled through with numerous tiny holes, and whistles when swung and spun.
-Once per day as a standard action, the wielder may spin the _hurricane quarterstaff _and create a _ [gust of wind](spell_dir/gustOfWind#_gust-of-wind)_ (DC 13 Fortitude negates.
-A monk or ninja wielding a _hurricane quarterstaff _can also spend 1 _ki _point to activate the staff's _ [gust of wind](spell_dir/gustOfWind#_gust-of-wind _power; the save DC when activating this power with _ki _is equal to 12 + the wielder's Wisdom modifier.
+Once per day as a standard action, the wielder may spin the _hurricane quarterstaff _and create a _ [gust of wind](spell_dir/gustOfWind#_gust-of-wind)_ (DC 13 Fortitude negates).
+A monk or ninja wielding a _hurricane quarterstaff _can also spend 1 _ki _point to activate the staff's _ [gust of wind](spells/gustOfWind#_gust-of-wind) _power; the save DC when activating this power with _ki _is equal to 12 + the wielder's Wisdom modifier.

 Construction Requirements

 **Cost** 4,220 gp

-Craft Magic Arms and Armor, _ [gust of wind](spell_dir/gustOfWind#_gust-of-wind_
+Craft Magic Arms and Armor, _ [gust of wind](spell_dir/gustOfWind#_gust-of-wind)_

 Hushing Arrow